robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graph-terminology-and-special-types-of-graphs.md

 We have shown that in both cases there is a complete matching from $W_{1}$ to $W_{2}$.
 This completes the inductive step and completes the proof.

 ## Parallel Processing and Parallel Algorithms
+**Parallel processing**, which uses computers made up of many separate processors, each with its own memory, helps overcome the limitations of computers with a single processor.

+**Parallel algorithms**, which break a problem into a number of subproblems that can be solved concurrently, can then be devised to rapidly solve problems using a computer with multiple processors.
+In a parallel algorithm, a single instruction stream controls the execution of the algorithm, sending subproblems to different processors, and directs the input and output of these subproblems to the appropriate processors.

+## Subgraphs
+Sometimes we need only part of a graph to solve a problem.

+A **subgraph of a graph** $G=(V, E)$ is a graph $H=(W, F)$, where $W \subseteq V$ and $F \subseteq E$.
+A subgraph $H$ of $G$ is a **proper subgraph** of $G$ if $H \neq G$